Estimated reading time: 19 minutes

 Grand Canyon Walk Blue Mountains

-The Grand Canyon Walk is often regarded as the crown jewel of Blue Mountains hiking experiences.
-This 6.3km loop track near Blackheath offers a completely different perspective from the clifftop lookouts, taking you down into a lush, prehistoric-feeling ravine carved over millions of years.
+The Grand Canyon Walk is often regarded as the crown highlight of Blue Mountains hiking experiences.
+This 6.3km loop track near Blackheath offers a completely different perspective from the clifftop lookouts, taking you down into a thick, prehistoric-feeling ravine carved over millions of years.

 Highlights of the walk include:

-• Beauchamp Falls – a picturesque waterfall cascading into a serene pool
+- Beauchamp Falls, a scenic waterfall cascading into a calm pool

-• Dramatic walls rising on both sides, creating striking light effects when the sun filters through
+- Dramatic walls rising on both sides, creating impressive light effects when the sun filters through

 The track is rated moderate to difficult, primarily because of the 900+ steps you’ll encounter throughout the journey.
 While the path is well-maintained with stone steps and boardwalks in sections, it requires a reasonable level of fitness.
 Allow 3-4 hours to complete the loop at a comfortable pace with time for photos and rest breaks.